AQuadic/Hantoor_dashboard_Reactjs/.github/instructions/memory.instruction.md

 - ✅ Added proper error handling and empty data validation
 - ✅ Project running successfully on localhost:5175

+2025-08-24: Fixed models/AddCategories.tsx to ensure selected vehicle type id is sent as a numeric value in the create payload.
+Change summary:

+- Converted `selectedCarType` state from string to number
+- Normalized `Select` component's `onSelectionChange` to parse and store a numeric id
+- Ensured `vehicle_type_id` in the payload is a number when calling the API

+This change was validated with a quick TypeScript check on the edited file.

 **FIXED ISSUES:**

 - Runtime error: "vehicles.map is not a function" - Added Array.isArray validation